rij12/Python-Flask-API-for-Large-Dataset/README.md

 '''
 # Limitataions

-It loads the whole file into RAM, would need to stream it or batch load the data.
+* It loads the whole file into RAM, would need to stream it or batch load the data.
+* No API tests